dapperdandev/simple-signtool/README.md

 `npm install simple-signtool --save-dev`

 ## Usage
-First import `simple-signtool` into your project:
+First, import `simple-signtool` into your project:
 ```javascript
 import * as signtool from 'simple-signtool';
 ```